 Sydneysiders are so envy-worthy!
 They walk around in their thick winter coats and warm winter shoes, wrapped in scarves and gloves.
 Stores scream ”winter sale”.
-I miss my winter coat and boots and soon I gave in to the temptation and buy a wool scarf.
+I miss my winter coat and boots and soon I give into the temptation and buy a wool scarf.

 It must be sunny and warm in the Whitsunday Islands next to the Great Barrier Reef, methinks en route to our tropical getaway.
 Soon I realize that paradise is imperfect – it’s foggy, gray, and a drizzling rain spoils my hair.
 True to the proverb about life, lemons, and lemonade, I quickly discover that unfavorable weather has its perks: it’s more beneficial to hike the island in a colder and humid weather than to hike it under the hot sun.